Use item number and grid overlays with Voice Control on Mac

 If item numbers aren’t already shown on the screen of your Mac, say the command “Show numbers”.

 You can also say “Show numbers continuously”.
-When you do, the Overlay option in Voice Control preferences is set to Item Numbers.
+When you do, the Overlay option in Voice Control settings is set to Item Numbers.

 The command displays a number next to each item so you can say the number to interact with the item. (numbers are always shown for items in a menu).

 To interact with an item, say a command — such as “Click” — followed by the item’s number.